wavesplatform/docs.wavesplatform/docs/en/building-apps/how-to/dapp/band-price-oracle.md

 - ETH/USD
 - WAVES/USD

 These prices are automatically updated every 5 minutes.
-The smart contract itself is currently deployed on Waves testnet at [`3N54eKW5ZucDaRaGVUfzX8xRXv6Ve8M71tM`](https://wavesexplorer.com/testnet/address/3N54eKW5ZucDaRaGVUfzX8xRXv6Ve8M71tM/script).
+The smart contract itself is currently deployed on Waves Testnet at [`3N54eKW5ZucDaRaGVUfzX8xRXv6Ve8M71tM`](https://testnet.wavesexplorer.com/address/3N54eKW5ZucDaRaGVUfzX8xRXv6Ve8M71tM/script).

 The prices themselves are the mean of the values retrieved by BandChain's validators from [CoinGecko](https://www.coingecko.com/api/documentations/v3), [CryptoCompare](https://min-api.cryptocompare.com/), and [Binance](https://github.com/binance-exchange/binance-official-api-docs/blob/master/rest-api.md) APIs.
 The data request is then made by executing Band's [Crypto Price in USD oracle script](https://docs.bandchain.org/built-in-oracle-scripts/crypto-price-1), the code of which you can view on [their devnet](https://guanyu-devnet.cosmoscan.io/oracle-script/1).